luizmugnaini/luizmugnaini/README.txt

 Yo!

-I'm currently doing my Masters in CS at the University of São Paulo.
+I'm currently doing my Master's in CS at the University of São Paulo.

 My main interests lie within: